raghd-do/Calculator/README.md

 # Calculator

-This is a 4 Function Calculator builted with: HTML5, Bootstrab, JavaScript, and JQuery.
+This is a 4 Function Calculator built with HTML5, Bootstrap, JavaScript, and JQuery.